-Dzek collaborates with selected designers, architects and artists with a strong craft foundation and steadfast interest in materials to develop new surfaces that can profoundly impact architecture and space.
+Dzek collaborates with selected designers, architects, and artists who have a strong craft foundation and a steadfast interest in materials to develop new surfaces that can profoundly impact architecture and space.

 by Max Lamb

 Marmoreal is an engineered marble devised by the British designer Max Lamb.
-Suitable for both interior and exterior architectural surfaces, this large aggregate, pre-cast marble terrazzo offers an original material language with strong visual value.
-Max Lamb skillfully balances the traditions of a 15th century craft with modern engineered stone technologies in an approach that is both modern and sculptural.
-Marmoreal is currently available in a single color and an edited range of standard tile and slab dimensions as well as custom sizing on request.
+Suitable for both interior and exterior architectural surfaces, this large aggregate pre-cast marble terrazzo offers an original material language with strong visual value.
+It skillfully balances 15th-century craft traditions with modern engineered-stone technologies in an approach that is architectonic and sculptural.
+Marmoreal is currently available in a single color and an edited range of standard tile and slab dimensions.
+The second Marmoreal colour variant will launch in late spring 2015.

-Lamb’s recent (but extensive) history of working in stone, and his steadfast interest in materials, brought the designer to examine engineered stones such as terrazzo and question how he would design a similar material consistent with his practice.
+Lamb’s recent (but extensive) history of working in stone, and his steadfast interest in materials, led the designer to examine engineered stones and question how he might create one that would be consistent with his practice.
 After extensive investigations and compositional studies, he arrived at the idea of using large marble pieces as the bulk of the mix to emphasize the inherent stoniness of human-made stone, rather than the usual small pieces of aggregate typical of terrazzo.

 This red nodular limestone of the Jurassic period is from Northern Italy.
-Rosso Verona has been extensively quarried and as a result goes under many different names; it can be referred to as Rosso Sant’Ambrogio, Verona Red or Red Verona, Rojo Verona, Rosso Verona Asiago Marble, and the serious sounding Nembro Rosato.
-Its colour ranges from light to dark red and is characterised by fine circular patterns and stylolitic veins.
+Rosso Verona has been extensively quarried and as a result goes under many different names, including Rosso Sant’Ambrogio, Verona Red or Red Verona, Rojo Verona, Rosso Verona Asiago Marble, and the serious-sounding Nembro Rosato.
+Its colour ranges from light to dark red, and it is characterised by fine circular patterns and stylolitic veins.

 A bright, ochre-yellow marble from Tyrol, a bordering region of Northern Italy, that has both light and dark sinuous veins with the occasional small white patches.
 Cross sections will often appear flat and bright, providing Marmoreal White with its extreme graphic quality.